-Although the country has seen much improvement in its healthcare system in recent years, as one of the poorest countries in the world, it follows that the standard of healthcare in Tanzania remains low.
-The country faces chronic shortages of medical staff, and facilities are underfunded and lacking adequate medical technology.
+Although the country has seen some improvement in its healthcare system in recent years, as one of the world’s poorest countries, the standard of healthcare in Tanzania is below international standards.
+The country faces chronic medical staff shortages, and facilities are underfunded and lack adequate medical technology.

 Public healthcare in Tanzania

 Both private and public facilities are available in the major cities, with the best hospitals found in Dar es Salaam and Arusha.
 While public healthcare in Tanzania is available free of charge, it generally falls well below the standards expected by most expats.
-As such, most expats in Tanzania choose to use private healthcare, while the local population are limited to mainly the public sector as a result of the country's poverty levels.
+As such, most expats in Tanzania choose to use private healthcare, while the local population is limited to the public sector, which is a result of the country’s poverty levels.

 Private healthcare in Tanzania